 This course provides an overview of the major amateur and professional sports governance structures and the ethical principles that guide these organizations.
 Ethics applied to sport business and ethical decision-making will also be a focus of the course.
-Course must be completed with a C or better.

 Prerequisite(s): SPMA major.
-Notes: Offered in the spring.
+Notes: Offered in spring.